 Lindsey Collins | CCNS Lead Teacher

-My name is Lindsey Collins and I am thrilled to be the Lead Teacher at CCNS.
+My name is Lindsey Collins and I am thrilled to be a Lead Teacher at CCNS.
 I look forward to connecting with and teaching each of your little people.

 Before joining CCNS, I was a team teacher at Winfield Montessori school in Falmouth, ME and I received my Bachelor of Arts in English from Franklin & Marshall College.